France and America:a friendship written on the coast

 One of our cultural outings

-A place we love to share
+A place we love to share with French learners

 Because that is what we believe at French in Bordeaux: the best way to learn French is to live it, through real places, real stories and real conversations.
 For American learners especially, France is not a stranger but an old friend, and speaking the language is a way of understanding that friendship from the inside.